 Industry and mill certificates

-Plant health inspection
+Get a plant health inspection

 All imports of regulated material must be inspected and cleared by a plant health inspector.
-These inspections are entirely independent of any checks by Border Force or HMRC.
+These inspections are independent of any checks by Border Force or HMRC.

 You should aim to provide as much notice as possible if you want your goods to be cleared quickly.
 Customs clearance won’t be given until the satisfactory completion of a plant health inspection.